Tenant management

 There are usually two solutions to this sort of problem:

-• Email account domain matching.
-As a platform you can keep track of which email domains map to which accounts.
+- Email account domain matching.
+Authress keeps track of which email domains map to which accounts and tenants.
 When the user shows up they can enter their email address.
 Since there is a mapping, resolving the domain to accountId is easy.
-However this requires keeping a list of these domains, and each account may have more than one domain.
-Additionally, a domain cannot be reused across accounts.
-For this reason it is usually not advised to handle this mapping.

 The Authress tenant configuration includes the following information.
 The purpose here is for each business to configure their connection which gets populated into Authress.
 In most cases these values are ones that their businesses already know about and can manually populate.
 In some cases, it makes sense to prepopulate the data, but most platforms should be able to configure this directly.
 Unless the tenant information will only be used for non-security related purposes, such as display names, email addresses, etc...
 It is highly recommended that the Connection information should be distinct.
 Either the clientId or authentication url should be unique to that business.